Mohamed-78/react-native-card-media/README.md

     description="Description" />
 ```

-it you want to pass add image with url, dont't specify uri, use that like in first example
+If you want to pass add image with url, dont't specify uri, use that like in first example

 ## Customize
 You can customize font size of title, subtitle, and description with this differents elements below: